subbarao-meduri/thanos/docs/components/store.md

 - `max_item_size`: maximum size of an item to be stored in memcached.
 This option should be set to the same value of memcached `-I` flag (defaults to 1MB) in order to avoid wasting network round trips to store items larger than the max item size allowed in memcached.
 If set to `0`, the item size is unlimited.
 - `dns_provider_update_interval`: the DNS discovery update interval.
 - `auto_discovery`: whether to use the auto-discovery mechanism for memcached.
+- `enabled_items`: selectively choose what types of items to cache.
+Supported values are `Postings`, `Series` and `ExpandedPostings`.
+By default, all items are cached.
+- `ttl`: ttl to store index cache items in memcached.

 ### Redis index cache